sanchitkhthpalia/collaborative-note-app/README.md

 ## 🤝 Contributing

 This is an assignment project.
-For personal use or learning, feel free to fork and modify!
+For personal use or learning,feel free to fork and modify!

 ---